 Rabbits thump when they are afraid

+The most common reason rabbits thump is because they are afraid.
 Our rabbits who live at home are no longer wild rabbits, but they still have those innate instincts that cause them to thump when they sense danger.
 Thumping in rabbits is the automatic fear response behavior.
 Something like “Fight or flight, or THUMP!”

 When a rabbit thumps because of fear, they will usually continue to thump multiple times.
 Sometimes they will thump very frequently, stomping their feet every few seconds, and sometimes they will thump and then go on alert and make another thump a few minutes later if they still feel threatened.
 There are many possible reasons that a rabbit may start thumping, seemingly out of nowhere.